alangixxer/qldb-simulation-tool/README.md

 - Simulation Parameters
 - Additional Parameters

-In the *Required Parameters* section "QLDB Ledger Name" can be used in two ways.
+In the **Required Parameters** section **QLDB Ledger Name** can be used in two ways.
 If left as "None" then a new QLDB Ledger will be created.
-If an existing QLDB ledger already exists, then enter the name of the Ledger.
+If an existing QLDB ledger already exists, then enter the name of the QLDB Ledger.

-In Suffix Name, "default" will not create a suffix.
-Entering a suffix like "run-1" will add the suffix to custom metrics and a CloudWatch dashboard.
+In **Suffix Name**, "default" will not create a suffix.
+Entering a suffix like "-run-1" will add the suffix to custom metrics and a CloudWatch dashboard.
 This will allow for multiple tests on the same ledger with different configurations.
 It is recommended to only run a single test per unique suffix.

 ![default](IMAGES/required-parameters.png)

-In the Simulation Parameters section, the parameters will determine how the simulation test is ran.
+In the **Simulation Parameters** section, the parameters will determine how the simulation test is executed.

-Total Number of Iterations will determine how long the test will run.
+**Total Number of Iterations** will determine how long the test will run.
 For reference, 1 iteration is equal to roughly 1.2 seconds.

-Batch Number will set how many test events each lambda function will execute.
+**Batch Number** will set how many test events each lambda function will execute.
 Leaving the input as 1, each lambda function will execute only 1 test event.

-Concurrent QLDB Connections will set the number of concurrent lambda function executions or simultaneous test events.
+**Concurrent QLDB Connections** will set the number of concurrent lambda function executions or simultaneous test events.
 25 will execute 25 lambda functions for every iteration.

-Documents per Transaction.
+**Documents per Transaction**.
 When inserting data into qldb, multiple documents can be added in a single transaction.
 5 will configure 5 documents to be inserted into QLDB for every transaction.

-Extra KB 'BLOB' per Document will create a pre-defined object that is added to every QLDB document.
+**Extra KB 'BLOB' per Document** will create a pre-defined object that is added to every QLDB document.
 This will allow to test QLDB against small vs large document sizes.

-Revisions/Updates per Document will update each document a set number of times.
+**Revisions/Updates per Document** will update each document a set number of times.
 0 will not update any QLDB documents.

-Read Before Write will enable a uniqueness check in QLDB and ensure that duplicate documents are not being inserted into the QLDB Ledger.
+**Read Before Write** will enable a uniqueness check in QLDB and ensure that duplicate documents are not being inserted into the QLDB Ledger.

 ![default](IMAGES/simulation-parameters.png)

-Additional Parameters
+**Additional Parameters**

-FrontEnd QLDB Endpoint can be configured to use an alternate endpoint. "default" will use the standard frontend endpoint.
+**FrontEnd QLDB Endpoint** can be configured to use an alternate endpoint. "default" will use the standard frontend endpoint.

-Session QLDB Endpoint can be configured to use an alternate endpoint. "default" will use the standard session endpoint.
+**Session QLDB Endpoint** can be configured to use an alternate endpoint. "default" will use the standard session endpoint.

-Verify can be configured to verify SSL certificates or not.
+**Verify** can be configured to verify SSL certificates or not.

-Random Variable is only used if the CloudFormation stack is to be updated and no other parameters have changed.
+**Random Variable** is only used if the CloudFormation stack is to be updated and no other parameters have changed.
 Changing Random Variable will force CloudFormation to update and execute a new test.

-Clean Up will delete the QLDB ledger in the "QLDB Ledger Name" filled and the corresponding CloudWatch dashboards.
+**Clean Up** will delete the QLDB ledger in the "QLDB Ledger Name" filled and the corresponding CloudWatch dashboards.

 ![default](IMAGES/additional-parameters.png)

 #### Capabilities section

-In the Capabilities section, check "I acknowledge that AWS CloudFormation might create IAM resources."
+In the **Capabilities section**, check "I acknowledge that AWS CloudFormation might create IAM resources."

 ![default](IMAGES/capabilities-section.png)

 #### Create Stack

-Now click on Create stack.
+Now click on "Create stack".

 <img src="IMAGES/Create-stack.png" width="400" >